josemiguel-alvarez/nextjs-blog/data/blog/open-closed-principle.md

 > Classes should be open for extension but closed for modification.

-The idea behind this principle is that existing classes should extended but not modified.
+The idea behind this principle is that existing classes should be extended but not modified.
 By modifying existing classes you risk breaking code which was already tested and reviewed.

 The main benefit of this principle is that you can add new features without touching old code.
 This way you won't break the current usage of those original classes.